No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Almost-no-hair results for horizonless ultracompact objects

 \paragraph*{\textbf{Curvature-induced bounds for ultracompact spheroids}} As a final case, let us examine the most relevant situation from the astrophysical point of view.
-It corresponds to ultracompact stellar-like objects that can mimic most properties of general relativistic black holes, allowing them to go unnoticed as black holes.
-Take the innermost equipotential surface outside the matter content of the object and a sphere in Weyl coordinates $r^2 + z^2=\text{constant}$ encompassing this surface.
-Assuming that outside this sphere we are in vacuum, the $U$ function can always be expanded in terms of Weyl multipoles originated inside the sphere.

-Now, let us consider that the multipolar structure is such of a Schwarzschild black hole plus some additional contributions:
+It corresponds to ultracompact stellar-like objects that can mimic most properties of general relativistic black holes due to having a deep gravitational well, which makes them almost observationally indistinguishable from black holes.
+Consider first an ultracompact but spherically symmetric object (see the left-hand side of Fig.~ \ref{Fig:EUCSpheroids}).
+Its surface, which is a constant redshift surface $\epsilon$, represents an ellipsoid in Weyl coordinates.
+However, we know that this is an artifact of using Weyl coordinates and that, from the point of view of the spacetime geometry, it constitutes a perfectly spherically symmetric surface.
+To prevent trans-Planckian curvatures in this spherically symmetric setup, it suffices for the object to be macroscopic, meaning $M \gg M_P$ (which, in our units $G=c=1$, corresponds to $M \gg l_P$).
+The compactness parameter $\epsilon$ becomes irrelevant when we consider only spherically symmetric configurations, as these can be made arbitrarily compact without incurring excessively high curvature values.